Time-optimal self-stabilizing leader election in population protocols

-\paragraph{Ranking vs.~leader election.} It is clear that ranking implies leader election (``automatically''), but the converse does not hold.
+\ifarticle \paragraph{Ranking vs.~leader election.} \else {\textbf{Ranking vs.~leader election.}} \fi Ranking implies leader election (``automatically''), but the converse does not hold.
 In the \emph{initialized} case where we can specify an initial state for each agent, it is possible to elect a leader without ranking, using the single transition $\ell,\ell \to \ell,f$ (using too few states for the ranking problem even to be definable).
-Though any \emph{self-stabilizing} protocol for leader election must use at least $n$ states (see above), but it is not the case that any SSLE protocol implicitly solves the ranking problem. \opt{inline,append}{ (See Observation~\ref{obs:leader-election-without-ranking}.) } It would be interesting to discover a SSLE algorithm that is more efficient than our examples because it does not also solve ranking.
+Though any \emph{self-stabilizing} protocol for leader election must use at least $n$ states~\cite{cai2012prove} (Theorem \ref{thm:n-state-lower-bound} here), it is not the case that any SSLE protocol implicitly solves the ranking problem. \opt{inline,append}{ (See Observation~\ref{obs:leader-election-without-ranking}.) } It would be interesting to discover an SSLE algorithm that is more efficient than our examples because it does not also solve ranking.

+\ifarticle \paragraph{Initialized ranking.} \else {\textbf{Initialized ranking.}} \fi In the other direction, consider the ranking problem in a non-self-stabilizing setting.
+Without the constraint of self-stabilization, there is no longer the issue of ghost names.
+Compared to self-stabilization, it may be easier to find an \emph{initialized} ranking protocol that still uses polylogarithmic time, but only polynomial states.

+\ifarticle \paragraph{Initialized collision detection.} \else {\textbf{Initialized collision detection.}} \fi The core difficulty of \logTimeProtocol\ is \emph{collision detection}: discovering that two agents have been assigned the same name without waiting $\Theta(n)$ time for them to interact directly.
+It would be interesting to study this problem in the (non-self-stabilizing) setting where an adversary assigns read-only names to each agent, but the read/write memory can be initialized to the same state for each agent.
+Can a name collision be detected in sublinear time and sub-exponential states?

 {\texttt{h}} {\texttt{t}}